-^{} Terminology used in this Proposed Plan is defined in the Glossary found at the back of this document.
+\ Terminology used in this Proposed Plan is defined in the Glossary found at the back of this document.

-Fiscal Officer for Ohio, which subsequently licensed the facility to the Ohio Army National Guard for use as a training site, Camp Ravenna.
+Administrative control of the 21,683-acre facility has been transferred to the U.S. Property and Fiscal Officer for Ohio and subsequently licensed to the Ohio Army National Guard for use as a training site, Camp Ravenna.
 The restoration program for the facility involves the remediation of areas affected by the activities of the former RVAAP.

 The former RVAAP was constructed in 1940 and 1941 for assembly/loading and depot storage of ammunition.
-While being used as an ammunition plant, RVAAP was a U.S. Government-owned and contractor-operated industrial facility.
+While serving as an ammunition plant, RVAAP was a U.S. Government-owned and contractor-operated industrial facility.
 The ammunition plant consisted of 12 munitions assembly facilities, referred to as "load lines."
-Load Lines 1 through 4 were used to melt and 2,4,6-trinitrotoluene load (TNT) Composition B (a mixture of TNT and Research Department Explosive) into large-caliber shells and bombs.
+Load Lines 1 through 4 were used to melt and load 2,4,6-trinitrotoluene (TNT) Composition B (a mixture of TNT and Research Department Explosive]) into large-caliber shells and bombs.
 Operations on the load lines produced explosive dust, spills, and vapors that collected on the floors and walls of each building.
 Periodically, the floors and walls were cleaned with water and steam.
 After cleaning, the "pink water" wastewater, which contained TNT and Composition B, was collected in concrete holding tanks, filtered, and pumped into unlined ditches for transport to earthen settling ponds.
 Load Lines 5 through 11 manufactured fuzes, primers, and boosters.
-From 1946 to 1949, Load Line 12 produced ammonium nitrate for explosives and fertilizers; subsequently it was used as a weapons demilitarization facility.
+From 1946 to 1949, Load Line 12 produced ammonium nitrate for explosives and fertilizers; subsequently, it was used as a weapons demilitarization facility.

-In 1950, the facility was placed on standby status, and operations were limited to renovation. demilitarization. normal maintenance equipment, and munitions storage.
+In 1950, the facility was placed on standby status, and operations were limited to renovation, demilitarization. normal maintenance equipment, and munitions storage.
 Production activities resumed from July 1954 to October 1957 and again from May 1968 to August 1972.
 Demilitarization and production activities were conducted at Load Lines 1, 2, 3, and 12.
-Demilitarization activities included disassembling munitions and melting out and recovering explosives using hot water and steam processes.
-These activities continued through 1992.
+Demilitarization activities included disassembling munitions and melting out and recovering explosives using hot water and steam These activities continued processes. through 1992.